 - Deterioration due to oxidation

-When kept in a garage tires can still be affected by rot and flat spots.
-Experts advise replacing tires that are between 5 to 10 years old or have traveled 10k to 12k miles regardless of their appearance.
+Storing tires in a garage may still lead to issues like rot and flat spots over time.
+Experts recommend swapping out tires that are 5 to 10 years old or have covered 10,000 to 12,000 miles, regardless of how they look.

 How to Determine the Age of Your Trailer Tires